. : r e t r o f u t u r : .

 Several challenges arose:

-One major problem was that the tension applied to those additional cables should not increase the total combined compression of the thin concrete beam.
-Applying additional pressure would have been likely to damage the thin concrete beam structure.
-The successfully applied solution could be summarized as extremely complex: It consisted in cutting a section of the old concrete beam to also cut the old cables inside, while subsequently applying more tension to the new external cables.
+One major problem was that the tension applied to these additional cables should not increase the total combined compression of the thin concrete beam.
+Applying additional compression would probably have damaged the thin concrete stay beam.
+The successfully applied solution can be summarized as extremely complex: it consisted of cutting a section of the old concrete stay beam, thereby also cutting the old cables inside, while subsequently increasing the tension in the new external cables.

 Malerba_2010_-_new_cables.png (29370 bytes)

-Image 8 (Malverde 2010): Pylon 11 - Additional reinforcement cables anchoring, cutting of existing cables.
+Image 8 (Malerba 2010): Pylon 11 - anchorage of additional reinforcement cables; cutting of existing cables.

 Concluding postscript:

-I examined a number of articles about structural analysis and repair of Morandi type bridges, by different authors and Riccardo Morandi himself.
+I examined a number of articles on the structural analysis and repair of Morandi-type bridges, written by different authors and by Riccardo Morandi himself.

-Riccardo Morandi gave three main reasons for the Polcevera concrete cable stay choice:
+Riccardo Morandi gave three main reasons for choosing concrete stay cables for the Polcevera Viaduct:

-1. To create a rigid bridge frame, consisting pylons (interlaced A-Antennas and V pylons), cable stays and the bridge deck.
-This would also reduce vertical movement of the cantilever bridge deck on changing (traffic) load and therefore reduction of torsion at its fixed end.
+1. To create a rigid bridge frame consisting of pylons (interlaced A-frames and V-shaped piers), stay cables and the bridge deck.
+This would also reduce vertical movement of the cantilever deck under variable traffic loads and therefore reduce torsion at its fixed end.

-2. To lower stress on the inner A-cables
+2. To reduce stress in the inner A-cables

-3. To protect the steel cables from meteorological and chemical effects
+3. To protect the steel cables against weathering and chemical attack

-It could be interesting to observe that most other authors give rather different explanations why Morandi might have chosen this particular design.
-This diverging spectrum may be an evidence that there might not be a substantial rational argument in favour of the concrete-cable stays design when considering its draw-backs.
+It is interesting to observe that most other authors give rather different explanations for why Morandi may have chosen this particular design.
+This divergence may indicate that there was not a substantial rational argument in favour of the concrete-encased stay design when considering its drawbacks.

-It must be noted that the cable stays of the very similar Lake Maracaibo bridge in Venezuela are not poured into a concrete beam.
+It must be noted that the cable stays of the very similar Lake Maracaibo Bridge in Venezuela were not cast into a concrete beam.

 El_puente_terminado_1962.png (254200 bytes)

-image 9 (Casado 1962): Maracaibo Bridge in Venezuela after completion in 1962.
-The bundled cable stays are not poured into concrete beams.
+Image 9 (Casado 1962): Maracaibo Bridge in Venezuela after completion in 1962.
+The bundled stay cables are not cast into concrete beams.

 El_puente_terminado_1962_b_small.png (337854 bytes)

 Image 10 (Casado 1962): Maracaibo Bridge in Venezuela after completion in 1962.
-The bundled cable stays are not poured into concrete beams.
+The bundled stay cables are not cast into concrete beams.

-Morandi must have decided to abandon the simple steel cable layout around 1962 in favour of the more complex post-stressed concrete beam design.
+Morandi must have decided around 1962 to abandon the simpler exposed steel-cable layout in favour of the more complex post-tensioned concrete stay-beam design.

 by Kristian Hasenjäger